keyboard_arrow_up

 Materials Used in Sheet Metal Fabrication

-The two most common materials fabricated sheet metals include aluminum sheet metal and stainless steel sheet metal.
-Others include: copper, titanium, mild steel, structural steel, brass and bronze.
+The most frequently used sheet metal materials are aluminum sheet metal and stainless steel sheet metal.
+Other commonly fabricated metals include copper, titanium, mild steel, structural steel, brass, and bronze.

 Sheet Metal Fabricating Process